André Cavens Award

 The André Cavens Award (Prix André-Cavens) is an accolade presented annually by the Belgian Film Critics Association (UCC), an organization of film critics from publications based in Brussels.
 The André Cavens Award was introduced in 1976 by the organizing committee to honor cinematic achievement in Belgium.
 The name of the award comes from film director André Cavens.

-The most awarded filmmakers are Jean-Pierre and Luc Dardenne with five awards, followed by Jaco Van Dormael, Joachim Lafosse, and Fien Troch with three.
+The most awarded filmmakers are Jean-Pierre and Luc Dardenne with six awards, followed by Jaco Van Dormael, Joachim Lafosse, and Fien Troch with three.
 Other multiple winners are Jean-Jacques Andrien, André Delvaux, and Lukas Dhont with two awards each.
-As of 2024, Night Call and Soundtrack to a Coup d'Etat are the most recent winners ex aequo.
+As of 2025, Young Mothers is the most recent winner.